 In short, Black History Month was founded through the social and political struggle of Black educators, who witnessed the distortions of the Black experience at all levels of education.
-They sought to reform education as a way to tackle structural racism.
+They sought to reform education as a means of tackling structural racism.

 Why is Stratford East celebrating Black History Month?